SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Experiments and Results

 \subsection{Experimental Setup}

-\paragraph{Datasets} We conduct experiments on \sweverified{}, \swepoly{} and \multiswe{} considering patched functions as the ground truth targets for retrieval.
-Following \cite{suresh2025cornstack}, we exclude the instances having no function level modifications in their patch.
-We evaluate across the Python, Java, TypeScript, and JavaScript programming languages.
+\textbf{Datasets} \quad To answer our research questions, we focus on challenging multi-function edits and evaluate retrieval performance across multiple programming languages.
+Specifically, we conduct experiments on \sweverified{}, \swepoly{}, and \multiswe{}, using patched functions as the ground-truth targets for retrieval.
+Following \citet{suresh2025cornstack}, we exclude instances that do not contain function-level modifications.
+The evaluation spans Python, Java, TypeScript, and JavaScript repositories, allowing us to assess both the robustness of our approach and the generalization of baseline methods across different languages and codebase complexities.

-\paragraph{Evaluation metrics} Since, the goal is to improve the coverage when retrieving $K$ nodes, we mainly use Recall@$K$ and Acc@$K$ for evaluating and comparing various methods.
-Here \acck{} for an instance is 1 if all the ground truth targets are present in $K$ retrieved predictions.
-We also present Mean Reciprocal Rank (MRR) which is the inverse of the rank of the first encounter of the ground truth node in the top-$K$ retrieved list.